Word4Today

 “Seest thou a man that is hasty in his words? there is more hope of a fool than of him.”
 (Proverbs 29:20 KJV)

-Have you ever said something in hast or off the top of our head?
-Well, if you’re one that does (like me), you should be thinking twice before you open your mouth next time.
+Have you ever said something in haste or off the top of your head?
+Well, if you’re one that has like me, you should be thinking twice before you open your mouth next time.
 I say this because you may be eating your own words.
 For not only do we have that passage quoted above, but we also read: “The tongue can bring death or life; those who love to talk will reap the consequences.”
 (Proverbs 18:21 NLT) And yes, I’ve seen the consequences not only from my careless speaking, but from others who have spoken in haste as well.

 Now, one such person that comes to mind was a famous pastor.
 For while preaching a sermon, he made a comment about coming down with cancer.
 For he said that you shouldn’t panic when the doctor tells you that you have cancer.
-Then he went on to claim that he would say that cancer is an interesting way to go.
+Then he went on to say that if he came down with cancer, he would say: “h’m cancer, what an interesting way to go.”
 This he said in front of a large audience during one of his church services.
 And sure enough, he came down with cancer and ended up dying from it.
 I’m not saying this mockingly, but with sorrow because I knew this man and loved him as a dear brother in Christ.
-For I attended that church he preached at.
+For I attended the church he preached at.

 Next, there was this well know Christian radio talk host that spoke lightly about his own life.
 For during one of his shows, he was talking about the immortality of our souls.
-Then he went on to share how people cut in front of him as he rides his motorcycle in the carpool lane.
+Then he went on to share how people cut in front of him as he’s riding his motorcycle.
 And to make the point of his message clear, he said that at any time someone could knock him off his motorcycle and spread his body parts all over the road.
 Then he went on to say that even though he would be physically dead, his soul would still be alive.
 And sure enough, on his way home that day a car knocked him off his motorcycle and he died around a month later.
 Now, some claimed that he prophesied of his death.
 However, I personally don’t believe that’s true because his body parts were not scattered all over the road as he said.

 Now, you may be saying that both these examples are just a misfortune coincidence.
-And even though that could be true (which I highly doubt), we should still be careful how we speak concerning our own life and that of others to.
-I say this in light of the scriptures that were already quoted above.
-Therefore, if anyone speaks a careless word of harm directed to you, rebuke it in the name of Jesus.
-Amen.
+And even though that could be true (which I highly doubt), we should still be careful how we speak concerning our own life and that of others as well.
+I say this in light of both the scriptures quoted above and those two Christians men.

 Being Judgmental?